tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 3. **Awaiting** the end of the Tweens (only the position one, but both take the same time to complete).
 4. **Disabling** the process mode of the player after waiting.

 Try to play the game and see how it looks.
-We will now try to use `easings` and `transitions` to make it look much better.
+We will now attempt to utilize `easings` and `transitions` to enhance the visual.

 Simply **add** these lines above the `await`:
 ```GDScript